-The Record/Playback volume is a "Q8" number which is used to scale the input (record) signal or output (playback) signal (see notes below).
+The Record/Playback volume is a "Q8" number that is used to scale the input (record) signal or output (playback) signal.

-The scaling performed is:

-input or output signal multiplied by (RECORD or PLAYBACK VOLUME)/100H.
+The scaling performed is input or output signal multiplied by (RECORD or PLAYBACK VOLUME)/100H.

 So that a record/playback volume setting of: